urbanwildlifeinstitute/UWIN_tutorials/tutorials/week8_Multi.Species_Occupancy/multi.species_occ.md

 lines(urban.seq, pred.dat[,1], col = pal[8], lwd = 5)
 ```

-We see that the BCI (Bayesian Credible Intervals) span practically the entire parameter space, which is probably due to running a multi-species model with covariates on only 21 sites.
+We see that the BCI (Bayesian Credible Intervals) span practically the entire parameter space, which is probably due to running a multi-species model with two covariates on only 21 sites.

 <p float="center">
   <img src="./plots/community_urban.png" alt="Community occupancy plot across impervious cover using plot()" width="800" height="auto" />